ChaeOkay/P3_Research_JQuery_AJAX/readme.md

 Note that only one of the lines 38 or 39 is executed, depending on the request.
-If the request is Ajax, Rails calls a '.js.erb' file with the same name as the action, (i.e., create.js.erb).
+If the request is Ajax, Rails calls a '.js.erb' file with the same name as the method/action, (i.e., create.js.erb).
 A '.js.erb' file allow us to mix JS and erb in order to perform actions on the current page.
-In this example, the file in app/views/users/create.js.erb contains the following:
+So if the index method handles the ajax update, the raw JS goes in the index.js.erb.
+Since in this example, the create method handles the update, our JS will go into the file app/views/users/create.js.erb.
+It will contain something like the following:

         $("<%= escape_javascript(render @user) %>").appendTo("#users");